TalynP/DrInfraredHeaterRemoteThermostat_NODERED/README.md

 Components mounted to heater back mount plate
 ![Components mounted on back plate](./ReadMeAssets/ComponentsMountedOnBackPlate.jpg)

-Components and back mount plate mounted to backside of DR-996 heater
+Components and back mount plate mounted to the backside of the DR-996 heater
 ![Components mounted on back plate on backside of heater](./ReadMeAssets/ComponentsMountedToHeater.jpg)